Six-pion amplitude: Six-pion amplitude

 The (four-pion) subamplitude $A(p_i,p_j,p_k)=A(s,t,u)$ is defined as usual, with $s=(p_i+p_j)^2$, $t=(p_i+p_k)^2$ and $u=(p_j+p_k)^2$.
 However, note that these variables now satisfy $s+t+u=3M^2_\pi+p_{ijk}^2$.
+In Eq.~\eqref{eq:A6pi4pi}, the residue at the pole is unique (related to the uniqueness of the {\em on-shell} four-pion amplitude), however, the off-shell extrapolation away from $p_{ijk}^2=M^2_\pi$ is not and is subject to a choice determining how the particular contributions are redistributed among the two parts of Eq.~\eqref{eq:A6piparts}.
+This split into the factorizable ($A_{6\pi}^{(4\pi)}$) and nonfactorizable ($A_{6\pi}^{(6\pi)}$) parts is convenient since there are momentum configurations where the intermediate propagators (appearing subsequently only in $A_{6\pi}^{(4\pi)}$) can become on-shell.
+At the same time, as discussed later on, this structure naturally shows up diagrammatically at NLO.
+It is then anticipated that --- going beyond the six-particle amplitude --- similar comments apply: Residues at poles are unique but away from the poles there are many more ambiguities.

 For the subamplitude $A(s,t,u)$ we choose the form as given by Eqs.~\eqref{eq:A4pisub_LO} and \eqref{eq:A4pisub_NLO}.
 Other off-shell extrapolations are possible and will lead to a different $A_{6\pi}^{(6\pi)}$, which has no poles, only cuts, \footnote{This is not quite true: The imaginary part of the triangle integrals can contain poles.} and can be written in the form

 The (six-pion) subamplitude $A(p_1,p_2,p_3,p_4,p_5,p_6)$ should be thought of as a function of three pairs of momenta.
 It is fully symmetric under the interchange of any of the pairs as well as symmetric for the interchange within a pair.
-We have chosen a particular form for the off-shell four-pion subamplitude $A(s,t,u)$, independent of the parametrization used, so the amplitude $A_{4\pi}$ and, consequently, the respective parts $A_{6\pi}^{(4\pi)}$ and $A_{6\pi}^{(6\pi)}$ from Eq.~\eqref{eq:A6piparts} are, by definition, parametrization independent.
-However, the way how the contributions from the one-particle irreducible and reducible diagrams are distributed within the final result is parametrization dependent.
+We have chosen a particular form for the {\em off-shell} four-pion subamplitude $A(s,t,u)$, independent of the parametrization used, so the amplitude $A_{4\pi}$ and the respective parts $A_{6\pi}^{(4\pi)}$ and $A_{6\pi}^{(6\pi)}$ from Eq.~\eqref{eq:A6piparts} are, as a consequence, parametrization independent.
+However, the way the contributions from the one-particle irreducible and reducible diagrams are distributed within the final result is parametrization dependent.

 Regarding the six-pion amplitude at the leading order, there are 1 + 10 tree diagrams depicted in Fig.~\ref{fig:6pi_LO}.